These flavorful and vibrant pea and bok choy tacos are made with fresh garlic and ginger, and come together in a flash for a quick weeknight dinner.

 - 1 tablespoon olive oil

 - 2 cloves garlic - chopped or pressed, divided

 - 2 teaspoon fresh ginger - chopped, divided

 - 2 cups bok choy - stems and leaves chopped, about ~5 small heads baby bok choy

 - ½ lime - juiced

 - 3 corn tortillas

-While the veggies are cooking, whisk together the plain yogurt, the other chopped garlic clove and 1 tsp of the chopped ginger, and lime juice.
+- While the veggies are cooking, whisk together the plain yogurt, the other chopped garlic clove and 1 teaspoon of the chopped ginger, and lime juice.
 Warm the tortillas in a skillet over the stove and set aside.

 Want to make these Pea and Bok Choy Tacos for dinner?
 Pin now to make later!